|Head of Department|

 In this module, students will look at the range of lifestyle choices and societal factors which influence health and well being.
 Students will investigate the ways in which ill health can be prevented and the health promotion methods that are used by health and social care practitioners.
 Students will design and implement their own health promotion campaign on a topic of their choice and then evaluate its success as part of their portfolio.
 It is worth 30% of the full A Level.

-The A2 course builds on what has been learnt at AS but offers the opportunity to study specific aspects of behaviour in more depth.
+The A Level course builds on what has been learnt at AS but offers the opportunity to study specific aspects of behaviour in more depth.
 As with the AS course, two units are studied, one is assessed with coursework and the other with a controlled assessment.

 Students will learn about the range of health, social care and early years services that are designed to meet the needs of service users in the local area.
 They will study the roles of practitioners within these settings and how they work as part of multi-disciplinary teams to meet individual needs.
 They will also consider relevant legislation.
 This knowledge will then be assessed as a coursework assignment set by WJEC that is completed in school under controlled conditions and externally assessed.
 It is worth 20% of the full A Level.